-Yet there is far more to the Philippines than beautiful coastline, lush tropical jungles and white sand beaches paradise itself would be jealous of, scratch beneath the surface and you will discover a rich, diverse culture that makes this one of the most exuberant and unique parts of South East Asia.
+Yet there is far more to the Philippines than beautiful coastline, lush tropical jungles and white sand beaches paradise itself would be jealous of, scratch beneath the surface and you will discover ancient villages and traditional ways of life in between the jungle covered volcanoes and rice paddies, crumbling Spanish churches, a surprisingly Latin American feel and a rich, diverse culture that makes this one of the most exuberant and unique parts of South East Asia.

 The Philippines are one of the worlds largest Catholic nations and has the largest Christian population in Asia thanks to centuries of Spanish rule and later a heavy American influence.
 This Spanish colonialism goes far beyond religion however, and infuses much of the countries culture on everything from food and language to architecture.
 There are however a large mixture of other religions and cultures as well, creating a melting pot in the larger cities.